HEOM-Based Numerical Framework for Quantum Simulation of Two-Dimensional Vibrational Spectra in Molecular Liquids (HEOM-2DVS): MAB model and HEOM

 Since this study focuses only on intramolecular vibrational modes, it is feasible to represent the reduced density operator using the eigenenergy states of each vibrational potential rather than phase-space coordinates.
 It is worth noting that, due to the classical nature induced by thermal baths, the phase-space representation remains advantageous for describing low-frequency intermolecular modes, offering lower computational cost.\cite{ IIT15JCP,IT16JCP,HT25JCP1,HT25JCP2}

-The HEOM obtained by transforming this phase-space representation into the energy-eigenvalue representation differs from the standard HEOM in that it requires explicitly including the counter term~\eqref{eq:counter1} as $\hat{H}_{S}'$ in the system Hamiltonian.
+The HEOM derived by transforming the phase-space representation into the energy-eigenvalue representation differs from the standard HEOM, as it explicitly includes the counter term in Eq.~\eqref{eq:counter1} as $\hat{H}_{S}'$ in the system Hamiltonian.